 Momentum is a vector.

 Momentum is a vector.
-That means, of course, that momentum is a quantity that has a magnitude, or size, and a direction.
+That means that momentum is a quantity that has a magnitude, or size, and a direction.
 The above problem is a one dimensional problem.
 That is, the object is moving along a straight line.
-In situations like this the momentum is usually stated to be positive, i.e., to the right, or negative, i.e., to the left.
+In situations like this the momentum is usually stated to be positive to the right, and negative to the left.
 So, in the above problem one would say that the momentum is 'positive 8.0 kg-m/s', or '8.0 kg-m/s to the right.'
 Usually, though, in simple cases like this we just say that the momentum is '8.0 kg-m/s' with the positive sign understood.

 Momentum problems can become more complicated, however.
 Soon, you will be doing momentum problems in two and three dimensions.
 Under these conditions, say in a two dimensional problem, one would state a momentum using language such as '3.0 kg-m/s in a direction of 50 degrees North of West.'